BIM-DCI/BIM-DCI.github.io/_posts/2020-07-02-Superplots.markdown

 <img src="{{site.baseurl}}/assets/jcb_202001064_figs1_crop.png" height = "500">

+You can see:

-You can see the average values for three experiments, in this case they trend in the same direction (what they call *"day-to-day variability"*), the mean of the averages plus standard error and the distribution of the underlying per-cell data in the violinplot in the background.
+* the average values for three experiments, in this case they trend in the same direction (what they call *"day-to-day variability"*),
+* the mean of the averages plus standard error and
+* the distribution of the underlying per-cell data in the violinplot in the background.

 <img src="{{site.baseurl}}/assets/avg_box_no_border_edit.png">